 Passengers - Picking up hitchhikers is strictly prohibited.
 Only passengers connected with the event, activity or college business are permitted to ride in college vehicles.

-Equipment - Each vehicle is equipped with a first aid kit, a fire extinguisher and accident-warning devise in case of a breakdown.
+Equipment - Each vehicle is equipped with a fire extinguisher and accident-warning devise in case of a breakdown.
 Drivers are responsible for checking to ensure all these items are present in the vehicle prior to the start of each trip.
 The Fleet Office may replace any items that are not present during business hours.
 Please make a note on the trip sheet what needs to be replaced.

 Driver Responsibility - In addition to the general agreement, fleet drivers are required to do the following: " Keep safety equipment assigned to the van in good condition and securely mounted. " Keep the floors and steps of the van free from items that could cause slips, fall or could be tossed around. " Follow established routes and schedules, if applicable.

 Defensive Driving Techniques - A defensive driver is one who: " Is careful to commit no driving errors. " Makes allowances for the lack of skill and improper attitude of others. " Doesn't become involved in an accident or close call because of weather, road conditions, traffic or actions of pedestrians and other drivers. " Keeps continually alert for accident-reducing situation far enough in advances to take defensive actions. " Concedes the right of way to prevent an accident.